gecko0307/dios/README.md

 DIOS is a minimal i386 OS kernel written in D with some parts in assembly.
 It is tested on a real hardware and emulators like VirtualBox and QEMU.
 The main purpose of this project is demonstrating D's fitness for system development.
 I've written it initially in D1/GDC and recently ported to D2/LDC.

 I don't have any big plans for this code - you are free to use it to create your own kernel.
 PRs implementing real-world OS features are welcome.
+The code is a bit messy but readable.

 DIOS is an ELF kernel that requires a bootloader to run.
 Default setup in this repo uses GRUB2 eltorito.img for booting from the CD-ROM.
 You can also make a bootable USB stick with the DIOS ISO image using [Ventoy](https://www.ventoy.net/en/index.html).